chunyiyang/find-political-donors/README.md

 Step6.
 Write all the records in dict_date into output file:./output/medianvals_by_date.txt

 # Details about input data
-CMTE_ID : discard in case of empty
+CMTE_ID : discard this record in case of empty

-ZIP_CODE: for the zip code of the contributor, first remove the leading white space,  take the first characters and then check whether it is valid or not.
+ZIP_CODE: first remove the leading white space,  take the first five characters and then check whether it is valid or not.

 TRANSACTION_DT: check whether it is a valid date, and change the order to store it as YYYYMMDD format for sorting purpose.

 TRANSACTION_AMT: discard if it is empty.
-Besides these empty records, I noticed there are quite a few negative values.
-Instead of

-discarding this data, or use as it is, I choose to remove the '-' and treat it as a positive number.
-Because that makes most sense.
+Convert it into float type and store it into dict_date and dict_zip.